dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

         optimizer.step()
 ```

-We are now done with the setup, so lets optimize the model and
+Lets use these functions to optimize the model and
 visualize the result.

 ```python